chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ### AHB-lite interface

 AHB-lite is a subset of the full AHB specification.
-It is primarily used in single master systems.
-This interface connects VeeR EL2 Core (LSU master) to the slave devices.
+It is primarily used in single initiator systems.
+This interface connects VeeR EL2 Core (LSU initiator) to the target devices.
 See [Caliptra Core](#caliptra-core) for information.

-The interface can be customized to support variable address and data widths, and a variable number of slave devices.
-Each slave device is assigned an address range within the 32-bit address memory map region.
-The interface includes address decoding logic to route data to the appropriate AHB slave device based on the address specified.
+The interface can be customized to support variable address and data widths, and a variable number of target devices.
+Each target device is assigned an address range within the 32-bit address memory map region.
+The interface includes address decoding logic to route data to the appropriate AHB target device based on the address specified.

 The integration parameters for Caliptra’s AHB-lite interface are shown in the following table.